-Common Side-Effects of Compression Stockings (and their causes)
+Common Side Effects of Wearing Compression Socks (and their causes)

 The use of these stockings is not a one size fits all type of case.
 They come in different levels of pressure for people with different needs.
 If you fail to understand this from the beginning, then you may experience some harmful side effects.

 This is often a question of the level of pressure and keeping them on them at night.
-If you have a prescription of compression wear that is too much for you, then you will experience discomfort and even pain.
+If you have a prescription of compression wear that is too much for you, then you will experience discomfort and even pain in the lower legs.
 You can easily rectify this by getting a professional fitting and prescription.

 Another side-effect of compression wear is irritation and itching.
-If you have recently started putting on these stockings or switched to a new pair, you may notice irritation and itching on the legs and feet.
+If you have recently started putting on these stockings/hosiery or switched to a new pair, you may notice irritation and itching on the legs and feet.
 This is mostly due to an allergic reaction to the fiber materials.
 Always read the product description, especially the material used in manufacturing them before making a purchase to avoid potential allergic reactions.

-Corns and calluses are fairly common in people who have started wearing compression stockings.
-They develop as hardened layers of skin when the skin tries to protect itself against pressure, and friction.
+Corns and calluses are fairly common in people who have started wearing compression stockings/hosiery.
+They develop as hardened layers of skin when the skin tries to protect itself against pressure and friction.
 If you have developed these, then your stockings are too tight.

 Finally, you could also experience an unpleasant smell from your stockings.
 This is a question of washing and properly drying them.
 It is always advisable to wash your stockings and have an extra pair or two to switch out with.
 Always ensure that they are perfectly dry before you wear them.

-So, can wearing compression stockings cause you harm?
+So, men and women, can they cause you harm?
 The answer is yes but only if you are doing it wrong.
-They are not harmful to you, especially if you follow your doctor’s advice.
+They are not harmful to you, especially if you follow your doctor’s prescription and advice.
 When in doubt, you can always stick to these basic dos and don’ts of compression stockings.

-Do get a professional to measure your legs and feet before buying.
-As already established, the wrong size of compression stockings has side-effects on your body.
+- Do get a professional to measure your legs and feet before buying.
+As already established, wearing the wrong size has side-effects on your body.
 Therefore, it is best to have a professional fit you for a pair.

-Do put them on first thing in the morning.
+- Do put them on first thing in the morning.
 The conditions and situations that compression stockings help with often happen during the day.
 Therefore, it would make sense that you put them on in the morning before you start your day.
-Whatsmore, your legs are the least swollen in the morning, so wearing the stockings will be much easier and less harmful.
+Whatsmore, your legs are the least swollen in the morning, so wearing the stockings will be much easier.

-Do replace them every 3 to 6 months.
-Compression wear features a lot of elastic fibers.
+- Do replace them every 3 to 6 months.
+Compression legwear features a lot of elastic fibers.
 With time, these fibers will break down or weaken.
 When you notice that they are sagging, or have become easier to put on, then it is time to replace them.

-Don’t alter them.
+- Don’t alter them.
 Avoid cutting off any part of the sock as it could make them roll up and cut circulation to the leg.
-Instead, consider variations such as open-toe compression stockings or compression sleeves.
+Instead, consider variations such as open-toe ones if that suits your dress code better.

-Don’t wear them at night.
-Unless your doctor has insisted, you should never wear your compression stockings at night.
-When you lie down, your feet are elevated, providing the same effect as compression wear.
-Adding graduated compression is unnecessary and may cause swelling, and even pain.
+- Don’t wear them at night.
+Unless your doctor has insisted, you should never wear them at night.
+When you lie down, your feet are elevated, providing the same effect as utilizing compression legwear.

 In conclusion, compression stockings have a lot of benefits that can turn into side effects if not used properly.
-It is always best to seek medical advice before you wear them in order to get the best fit, and size for you.
-If not, they can be harmful to your health.
-Care of your compression wear is crucial to leg health so always ensure that you are taking care of your stockings.
+It is always best to seek medical advice or a prescription before you wear them in order to get the best fit and size for you.
+If not, they can cause skin irritation and be harmful to the health of your legs.
+Care of your compression garments is crucial to the health of your legs so always ensure that you are taking care of your stockings.
 Finally, we are at the end of the article and if you like the read, share them with your friends!
 Thank you!